Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 When an interaction is created on command invoke, some information about the surrounding context is given, such as:

-- :class:`discord.Interaction.channel` - the channel it was invoked in
+- :attr:`.Interaction.channel` - the channel it was invoked in
-- :class:`discord.Interaction.guild` - the guild it was invoked in, if any
+- :attr:`.Interaction.guild` - the guild it was invoked in, if any
-- :class:`discord.Interaction.user` - the user or member who invoked the command
+- :attr:`.Interaction.user` - the user or member who invoked the command

 Attributes like these and others are a given, however when it comes to responding to an interaction, by sending a message or otherwise, the methods from :attr:`.Interaction.response` need to be used.